Financial Aid & Scholarship Services

-Eligible first time undergraduate student loan borrowers are subject to a maximum time period to receive Federal Direct Subsidized Loans.
+All undergraduate students who borrow for the first time after July 1, 2013 are subject to a maximum time period to receive Federal Direct Subsidized Loans.
 Students may not receive Federal Direct Subsidized Loans for more than 150% of the published length of their academic program (measured in academic years).
-A complete explanation of Subsidized Loan usage limits is available at: https://fa.nmsu.edu/loans/federal-direct-loans/.
+A complete explanation of Subsidized Loan usage limits is available at: fa.nmsu.edu/loans/federal-direct-loans.

 Federal Direct Unsubsidized Loans

-Loans that are made to eligible undergraduate who do not demonstrate financial need and graduate students.
+Loans that are not need-based and offered to eligible undergraduate and graduate students.
 Unlike other federal loans, interest accrues while the student is attending school.